Human wave of East Germans surges across Berlin Wall

 The once feared East German border guards were brushed aside as the torrent of people swept through on foot, by car and by subway.

-Smartly dressed West Berliners out for Saturday shopping were submerged in a sea of their East German compatriots, easily recognizable in what was almost a uniform of drab blue anoraks and shabby trousers.
+Smartly dressed West Berliners out for Saturday shopping were submerged in a sea of their East German compatriots, easily recognisable in what was almost a uniform of drab blue anoraks and shabby trousers.

 Many of the visitors had crossed over on Friday and stayed all night.
 They wandered wide-eyed down the glittering shopping streets and formed queues hundreds long outside post offices and banks as early as 6 a.m. to collect the 100 marks (54 dollars) being granted to each visitor by the Bonn government.